marko-knoebl/slides/sections/react/15-javascript-basics-for-react/15-javascript-basics-for-react-en.md

 ## The semicolon in JavaScript

-The semicolon for ending statements is mostly optional in JavaScript (_automatic semicolon insertion_)
+The semicolon for terminating statements is mostly optional in JavaScript (_automatic semicolon insertion_)

 <!-- prettier-ignore -->
 ```js